-My son, Chris, and I headed out to West Virginia to do a full fishing recon of the South Branch of the Potomac.
-This river is better known during trout season for the large numbers of fish West Virginia stocks but it is also good for smallies.
+My son, Chris, and I headed to West Virginia to do a full fishing recon of the South Branch of the Potomac.
+This river is better known during trout season for the large numbers of fish West Virginia stocks, but it is also good for smallies.
 In particular, the Smokehole section of the South Branch is a hot fishing destination.
-But, this was the middle of summer and the trout were long gone as we twisted down the winding road to the river.
+But this was the middle of summer, and the trout were long gone as we twisted down the winding road to the river.

 After driving by Smokehole, we climbed a steep hill where the road wound next to some scary cliffs to pull off in the first parking spot where the river is accessible.

 A quick comment on the general character of the river is appropriate here.
 The South Branch is totally accessible right from your vehicle.
-The road parallels the river for miles and miles and there are plenty of turnoffs where you can park in jump right into the river.
-Pressure is mitigated by the length and breadth of the river; so that is a lesser concern for those who prefer to walk a bit to get away from any perception or actual pressure on the fish.
+The road parallels the river for miles and miles, and there are plenty of turnoffs where you can park and jump right into the river.
+The length and breadth of the river mitigate pressure, so that is a lesser concern for those who prefer to walk a bit to get away from any perception or actual pressure on the fish.

 As I fished downstream to the first gradient break, I was excited to see that the river compressed into a tight channel with a mix of boulders and gravel ideal for trout.
 I fished down the section in the hope of finding a holdover trout or smallie but was not successful.